ddw2AIGROUP2CQUPT/PA-LLaVA/README.md

 # PA-LLaVA: A Large Language-Vision Assistant for Human Pathology Image Understanding

-we developed a domain-speciffc large language-vision assistant (PA-LLaVA) for pathology image understanding.
+We developed a domain-speciffc large language-vision assistant (PA-LLaVA) for pathology image understanding.
+Specifically, (1) we first construct a human pathology image-text dataset by cleaning the public medical image-text data for domainspecific alignment; (2) Using the proposed image-text data, we first train a pathology language-image pretraining (PLIP) model as the specialized visual encoder for pathology image, and then we developed scale-invariant connector to avoid the information loss caused by image scaling; (3) We adopt two-stage learning to train PA-LLaVA, first stage for domain alignment, and second stage for end to end visual question & answering (VQA) task.

 ## Architecture